aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/update-font-properties/_index.md

   - *sections/{sectionIndex}/paragraphs/{paragraphIndex}* - references a paragraph within a section.
 - *{index}* is an index of a run.

-The important properties are described below:
+Important properties are the following:

 |Property Name|Type|Description|
 | :- | :- | :- |